cisagov/cisagov/README.md

 ## Developer resources ##

-We have a [cisagov development-guide](www.github.com/cisagov/development-guide) repository, which contains coding standards, how to set up a development environment, and other information
+We have a [cisagov development-guide](www.github.com/cisagov/development-guide) repository, which contains coding standards, steps for setting up a development environment, and other information.

 ## Contributing ##